 The meaning "remove soft or loose material with a concave instrument" is by 1620s.
 In the journalistic sense by 1884 (see scoop (n.)).
 Related: Scooped; scooping.

-early 14c., "utensil for bailing out," from Middle Dutch schope "bucket for bailing water," from West Germanic *skopo (source also of Middle Low German schope "ladle"), from Proto-Germanic *skop-, from PIE *(s)kep- "to cut, to scrape, to hack" (see scabies).
-Also from Middle Dutch schoepe "a scoop, shovel" (Dutch schop "a spade," related to German Schüppe "a shovel," also "a spade at cards").
+early 14c., scope, "utensil for bailing out," from Middle Dutch schope "bucket for bailing water," from West Germanic *skopo (source also of Middle Low German schope "ladle"), from Proto-Germanic *skop-, from PIE *(s)kep- "to cut, to scrape, to hack" (see scabies).
+Perhaps to English in part from Old French escope, Old North French escoupe.
+Compare Dutch schop "a spade," related to German Schüppe "a shovel," also "a spade at cards."

+The meaning "hand-shovel with a short handle and a deep, hollow receptacle" is from late 15c.
+The extended sense of "instrument for gouging out a piece" is by 1706.
 Meaning "action of scooping" is from 1742; that of "amount in a scoop" is from 1832.
-Sense of "a big haul, as if in a scoop net" is from 1893.
-The journalistic sense of "news published before a rival" is first recorded 1874, American English, from earlier commercial slang verbal sense of "appropriate so as to exclude competitors" (c.
+The colloquial sense of "a big haul," as if in a scoop-net, is by 1893.
+The journalistic sense of "the securing and publication of exclusive information in advance of a rival" is by 1874, American English, from earlier commercial slang verbal sense of "appropriate so as to exclude competitors" (c.
 1850).

 updated on February 03, 2022